 Nothing left to do now but take the leap & get it done.
 Cross your fingers that it’s all completed by next week’s update!

 As for Carrie, I’m clearly kicking her ass at this point.
 But then again, she’s actually building her cabinets, which I never even did (so technically, it would be inaccurate to say I’m beating her when she’s doing more work.
-Nevertheless, this competition is supposed to involve as much smack talk as it includes actual progress, so what the hell, “kicking her ass” it is.).
+Nevertheless, this competition is supposed to involve as much smack talk as it includes actual progress, so what the heck, “kicking her butt” it is.).
 And also, your link up to your kitchen updates!
 Show me show me…